BTNeandertha1/BTDiablo/README.md

 ## Game
 - More Challenging
 - Built Loot Filter like interface
-- Runes, Gems, and Essences now Stack!
+- Item Stacking!
 - 3 Additional Shared Stash Tabs
 - Negative 30 all res (Only effects the Player)
 - Negative 199 MF
 - Start with nothing except Horadric Cube
 - Horadric Cube is now 6x6
+- Charm Inventory
 - More Uber Key Bosses
-- Insanity (was Hell) Difficulty is All Area Level 85!
+- Insanity (was Hell) Difficulty is All Area Level 85 with 25% increased density!
 - Additional Merc Gear
 - Gold has a huge demand
 - Crafting is very good
 - Corruptions
 - Endgame Farming Areas
-- Charges on items are now oskills (exceptions include Teleport, Runewords, and Hellfire Torch)
 - QOL improvements
 - Endless Itemization...
 Literally
 - Improved Melee